o19s/grand_central/README_dockercloud.md

 # Grand Central
-*Quepid's automated review deployment tool.
+*Your automated review deployment tool.
 Gut-check in the cloud*

 Grand Central is a tool for automated deployment and cleanup of developer review environments / containers.
 Requests are parsed and routed based on their URL structure.
 If the target container exists the request is proxied along.
 If not Grand Central will spin up a container and forward the request once it comes online.

 ## URL Structure

+URLs tells Grand Central how to route to the correct container.
+A url like `db139cf.datastart.grandcentral.com` in DNS is directed at the Grand Central service.
+Grand Central parses out the first part of the name, `db139cf` to retrieve the appropriate Git version to deploy.

-The appropriate container is determined by parsing the first part of the domain name. `*.review.quepid.com` in DNS is directed at the Grand Central service.
+The appropriate container is determined by parsing the first part of the domain name. `*.review.grandcentral.com` in DNS is directed at the Grand Central service.
 The application parses the domain name to retrieve the appropriate Git version to deploy. `http://db139cf.review.quepid.com/secure` would route to a container running version `db139cf` if it exists.

 ## Request Flow
 When a request is received by the system the following processing takes place.